MicrosoftDocs/architecture-center/docs/hybrid/arc-sql-managed-instance-dr-content.md

 - Review the [security capabilities](/azure/azure-arc/data/managed-instance-features#RDBMSS) that are available in Azure Arc-enabled SQL Managed Instance for your data workloads.
 - Consider the need for keeping your Azure Arc-enabled SQL managed instance up to date with the latest versions, whether they're deployed in directly or indirectly connected mode.
 For guidance, see the [upgradeability disciplines critical design area](/azure/Cloud-Adoption-framework/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-upgradeability-disciplines).
 - Review the design considerations in the Azure Arc-enabled Kubernetes [governance and security disciplines design area](/azure/cloud-adoption-framework/scenarios/hybrid/arc-enabled-kubernetes/eslz-arc-kubernetes-governance-disciplines).
-- See the [security and governance disciplines](/azure/cloud-adoption-framework/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-governance-disciplines#design-considerations) article for a comprehensive overview of the security features in Azure Arc-enabled SQL Managed Instance.
+- See the [security and governance disciplines](/azure/cloud-adoption-framework/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-governance-disciplines#design-considerations) for a comprehensive overview of the security features in Azure Arc-enabled SQL Managed Instance.

 ### Cost optimization